Agenus: Product descriptions

 The Prophage series of patient-specific cancer vaccine candidates can also enhance the immune system's response to tumors.
 Because each cancer is unique, the vaccine is derived from the patient's own tumor sample.
 To process these samples, Agenus has established a multi-product "good manufacturing practices" facility, which has already helped process over 1,000 tumor samples from across the globe.

 The company's QS-21 Stimulon® adjuvant platform strengthens and broadens immune responses to antigens on cancers or foreign invaders’ surfaces.
 Agenus has multiple partnerships around this product to study its effects with vaccines for diseases including Alzheimer's, melanoma, and malaria.
 In October 2013, GlaxoSmithKline and Agenus announced positive data from an 18-month follow-up of GSK's RTS,S malaria vaccine with QS21-Stimulon.
 GSK stated that the treatment was working well enough to support a regulatory filing.
 RTS,S is the most advanced vaccine for malaria in development.

-Agenus is the sole US-manufacturer of a patented and FDA-approved triterpene glycoside extract (QS-21, Matrix M), which is a key component in the manufacturing of the Oxford–AstraZeneca COVID-19 as well as the Novavax COVID-19 vaccines.
+Agenus is the sole US-manufacturer of a patented and FDA-approved triterpene glycoside extract known as (QS-21, Matrix M), which is a key component in the manufacturing of the Oxford–AstraZeneca COVID-19 as well as the Novavax COVID-19 vaccines.
 Supplies are tightly controlled, and the US has invoked the US Defence Production Act to preserve vaccine raw materials for its own companies.